Ihor Huk (surgeon): Personal life

 Huk is part of a group of Ukrainian scientists, journalists, and other public figures that has published an open letter to Ukrainian president Volodymyr Zelenskyy in support of freedom of speech in Ukraine in 2020.

 In 2016, daily German-language Austrian newspaper Kurier reported on a violent robbery at Huk's Vienna home where his wife suffered facial injuries.
-Huk shared how he stayed calm and made a psychological connection with the robber to diffuse the situation, and how he performed a surgery the next day.
+Huk shared how he stayed calm and made a psychological connection with the robber to defuse the situation, and how he performed a surgery the next day.

 Huk successfully performed stent surgery on the Patriarch Filaret in Vienna in 2015.

 Honours and memberships

-Huk is an ambassador at large for the private Zurich-based International Human Rights Commission.
+Huk is an ambassador at large for the private Zürich-based International Human Rights Commission.
 He is an honorary professor of Ternopil State Medical University in Ukraine.
-He is a member of several professional organizations including, the Austrian Society of Surgey and the Austrian Society of Angiology.
+He is a member of several professional organizations including, the Austrian Society of Surgery and the Austrian Society of Angiology.
 Huk is on the editorial board for the Ukrainian scientific journal Modern Medical Technologies.
 He is also an advisor to the President of the European Commission.